Bulli

 Bulli has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that may affect this region.
-Notable initiatives include the Bulli Bypass Feasibility Study, Woonona Place, Bulli Hospital Site Redevelopment, and the Multi Dwelling Housing Development at 481-485 Princes Highway.
-The following list details those most likely to be relevant.
+AreaSearch has identified a total of 13 projects likely to impact the area, with key ones including the Bulli Bypass Feasibility Study, Woonona Place, Bulli Hospital Site Redevelopment, and the 481-485 Princes Highway Multi Dwelling Housing Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.